diatomzone/diatomzone.github.io/ZZZNOTES.md

 - putting an includes file in a scrollbar div is much more efficient than iframe-ing a whole new page with a simpler layout
 - scrollbar box does not add top padding, simply remove margin-top from first child header etc.
 - sometimes youtube embeds don't work in localhost, will work fine on normal site
+- yaml can't have multiple items with the same key, or else it's overwritten (breaks old dialoguebox lines with repeated speakers), so i remade the system to make names repeatable values instead of keys, with each line being its own item
+  - related, containing items don't have to have keys, so you can directly nest them like: - - these - are - items
+  - 2 ways to do nested arrays:
+    - key/value pairs within a {} array, separated by commas (requres "" for commas and special characters)
+    - key value pairs on their own lines (does not require "" for commas, but does for other characters like colon)

 ## PROBLEMS
 - markdown newparagraphs are working but newlines not rendering properly, added newline_to_br to content fix https://stackoverflow.com/questions/52762454/jekyll-markdown-with-line-feed-is-not-rendered-in-html